Contrast-Security-OSS/go-test-bench/Demo.md

 * [Git](https://git-scm.com/)
 * [Docker](https://docs.docker.com/get-docker/)

+Make sure the Docker daemon is running.
+You can check this by running

+`docker info`

+If that command succeeds, then you're ready to continue to the next step.

 ## Step 2 - Clone the go-test-bench application

 Open the terminal on your local system and navigate to a safe working directory.